nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

   **Workaround:** Do not use the :kconfig:option:`CONFIG_RADIO_TEST_POWER_CONTROL_AUTOMATIC` Kconfig option and replace ``CONFIG_GENERIC_FEM`` with ``CONFIG_MPSL_FEM_SIMPLE_GPIO`` in the :file:`CMakeLists.txt` file of the sample.

+.. rst-class:: v2-3-0

+NCSDK-19858: :ref:`at_monitor_readme` library and :ref:`nrf_cloud_mqtt_multi_service` sample heap overrun.
+  Occasionally, the :ref:`at_monitor_readme` library heap becomes overrun, presumably due to one of the registerred AT event listeners becoming stalled.
+  This has only been observed with the :ref:`nrf_cloud_mqtt_multi_service` sample.

 Zephyr
 ******